AkiraBrahe/BTX_ExpansionPack/README.md

 This mod is bundled with Playable Tanks and DHS Changes by [LordRuthermore](https://github.com/lordruthermore), and Shell Shuffler by [T-Bone](https://github.com/ajkroeg).

-Special thanks to the BEX Discord community for their support, and a huge thanks to Hrothgar Heavenlight for playtesting the mod extensively, suggesting exciting 'Mechs to add, and writing Yang's comments on them.
+Special thanks to [mcb](https://github.com/mcb5637) for enabling the display of the full vehicle names in battle, and **Hrothgar Heavenlight** for playtesting the mod extensively, suggesting exciting 'Mechs to add, and writing Yang's comments on them.

 ## Features

-**⚠ The mod is currently in beta.
-Some 'Mechs and vehicles are not used by any faction, do not have a description, or may not be properly rescaled.**
+⚠ The mod is currently in beta.
+Some vehicles may spawn out of timeline, or lack an icon and description.

 The mod features tons of new content, including new 'Mechs, vehicles, and weapons.
 The goal is to expand the BattleTech Extended timeline into the 3060s, introducing new technologies from the Fed Com Civil War.
 All vehicles are also playable, including VTOLs, and every faction in the game has a wider variety of 'Mechs and combat vehicles, so expect interesting matchups.